Sticky honey and earthy walnuts balance the creamy tang of fresh goat cheese in this simple crostini recipe!

 Crostinis are one of my favorite recipes to make for parties and get-togethers because they are quick, easy, and bite-sized.

 Guests can walk around while munching on these goodies, and so can I because I prepared them ahead of time!

-I never really ate a lot of goat cheese until my sister and I went to Paris this past spring.
+I never really ate a lot of goat cheese until I went to Paris.
 I was completely seduced by the rich creaminess and subtle tang of fresh goat cheese.

-While in Paris, we thought “oh, hey, you can drink wine in the park here!” so we took full advantage of the opportunity by enjoying a provincial lunch of bread, wine, and lots of goat cheese.
+While in Paris, we enjoyed a provincial lunch of bread, wine, and lots of goat cheese.

 I came home from the trip with a new appreciation of goat cheese and lots of ideas on how to spread the word on the blog.

 Earlier this week I posted a recipe for French Lentil Salad, which was, of course, topped with goat cheese.

 Today, it’s all about these heavenly little crostinis:

 These are light enough for summer, but I’m really looking forward to fall and winter dinner parties where I can whip these up and indulge in a sweet and savory treat.